 What is KIYOCAYO

-KIYOCAYO COMPASS is a Tropical Rainforest Institute of Belize.ECO-System (TRIBZ.ECO) cooperative extension project initiated by the IKI.XI YAKU TAN-I Tribal Society & Allied indigenous traditional communities of Cayo district Belize to warrant the revival of endangered rainforest species such as the Yucatan howler monkey.
 KIYO is an IKI.XI YAKU TAN-I tone that transliterates as monkey or baboon.
-KIYO is also rooted in the tone KAYA which transliterates as perpetual abundance, rainforest-community or biodiversity.
-Among the IKI.XI YAKU TAN-I Tribal Society, monkeys/baboons are viewed as sacred beings and relative examples of nature's highly organized biodiversity.
+KIYO is also rooted in the tone KAYA which transliterates as perpetual abundance, rainforest-community, or biodiversity.
+Among the IKI.XI YAKU TAN-I Society, monkeys/baboons, are viewed as sacred beings and comparative examples of nature's highly organized biodiversity.

 Spirit of the Howler Monkey

-We view compassion as an essential device for exploring and pathfinding new ways toward conscious continuity for all.
-Our planet-compass token represents our compassion for protecting and conserving one of the most critical rainforests on earth.
+Our GeoCOMPASS is an essential device for exploring and pathfinding new ways toward conscientious continuity.
+It represents our compassion for protecting

-The tropical rainforests biomes throughout the tiny nation of Belize generate a large portion of the Earth's oxygen, water aquifers and biodiversity including flora used to develop new pharmaceutical breakthroughs and fauna including insects, reptiles, mammals, birds etc. Limited financial and technical resources administered by the Government of Belize (GOB) and subsequent inadequacies in staffing, transportation, equipment and professional capacity make government managed conservation and protected area security efforts an impossible challenge without the mobilization of local communities and non-governmental organizations (NGOs).
+The tropical rainforest biomes throughout the tiny nation of Belize generate a large portion of the Earth's oxygen, water aquifers, and biodiversity, including flora used to develop new pharmaceutical breakthroughs and fauna, including insects, reptiles, mammals, birds, etc. Limited financial and technical resources administered by the Government of Belize (GOB) and subsequent inadequacies in staffing, transportation, equipment, and professional capacity make government-managed conservation and protected area security efforts an impossible challenge without the mobilization of local communities and non-governmental organizations (NGOs).

-KIYOCAYO COMPASS recognizes every citizen of Planet Earth as a significant stakeholder in this innovative project and we ask for your swift action in helping us secure donations conservation land grants, funding partnerships, in-kind contributions, sponsorships and endorsements to assist us in protecting and conserving Belizean rainforests for future generations.
+The initiative recognizes every citizen of Planet Earth as a significant stakeholder in this innovative collaboration.
+All we ask for is your swift action in helping us secure donations, conservation land grants, funding partnerships, in-kind contributions, sponsorships, and endorsements to assist us in protecting and conserving Belize's critical terrestrial ecosystems.